tinganho/balanced-storage/README.md

 	this.onDestroy(this.removeSubView); // `this.onDestroy` takes a callback.
 And we passed in a 'sub' annotated method.
 Which mean we have a possible death for our `subView`.
 ```

-The scope is matched and the compiler will not complain.
-Notice, whenever an `add` annotated method is matched with an `sub` annotated method directly or whenever there is a path(call path) that can be reached, to match an `sub` annotated method.
-The code will pass the check.
+The scope is balanced and the compiler will not complain.
+Notice, whenever an add method is matched with an sub method directly or whenever there is a path(call path) that can be reached, to match an sub method.
+The code will pass the compiler check.
 Because in other words, we have ensured a possible death of our allocated resource.
 ```
 BIRTH ---> DEATH
 BIRTH ?---> CALL1 ?---> CALL2 ?---> CALLN ?---> DEATH